LLM Reference

 Deep dive

-On shared benchmark coverage, Google-Proof Q&A has Claude Sonnet 4.6 at 89.9 and Qwen3.6 Max Preview at 86, with Claude Sonnet 4.6 ahead by 3.9 points.
+On shared benchmark coverage, MMLU PRO has Claude Sonnet 4.6 at 87.3 and Qwen3.6 Max Preview at 88.5, with Qwen3.6 Max Preview ahead by 1.2 points; SWE-bench Verified has Claude Sonnet 4.6 at 79.6 and Qwen3.6 Max Preview at 78.8, with Claude Sonnet 4.6 ahead by 0.8 points; Google-Proof Q&A has Claude Sonnet 4.6 at 89.9 and Qwen3.6 Max Preview at 86, with Claude Sonnet 4.6 ahead by 3.9 points.
 The largest visible gap is 3.9 points on Google-Proof Q&A, which matters most when that benchmark mirrors your workload.
 Treat isolated benchmark wins as directional, because provider routing, prompt style, and tool access can move real application results.

 The capability footprint differs most on code execution: Claude Sonnet 4.6.
 Both models share vision, multimodal input, reasoning mode, and function calling, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-For cost, Claude Sonnet 4.6 lists $3/1M input and $15/1M output tokens, while Qwen3.6 Max Preview lists $1.04/1M input and $6.24/1M output tokens on the cheapest tracked provider.
+For cost, Claude Sonnet 4.6 lists $3/1M input and $15/1M output tokens on the cheapest tracked provider, while Qwen3.6 Max Preview lists tiered pricing: 0-128,000t is $1.30/1M input and $7.80/1M output; 128,000t+ is $2/1M input and $12/1M output.
 A 70/30 input-output blend puts Qwen3.6 Max Preview lower by about $4 per million blended tokens.
-Availability is 4 providers versus 1, so concentration risk also matters.
+For tiered rows, this cheapest-track view can understate interactive or fast-lane spend, so compare the tier you will actually use.
+Availability is 6 providers versus 3, so concentration risk also matters.

 FAQ